gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 not be greedy, or they will neither be old.

 So I told Ishad, and sat myself to listen to my toadingales burp, and wondered.
-One word of Aranese was far less a price than I had expected to pay.
+One word of Arañese was far less a price than I had expected to pay.
 Was something or someone easing my passage?
 If so, was it a trap laid by the Bantangui, or by some jealous colleague?

-I woke after dawn, still in the chaise beside my birds, the hope of fresh coffee in my nostrils.
+I woke after dawn, still in the chaise beside my birds, the scent of fresh coffee in my nostrils.
 "I hope you haven't been here all night," my housekeeper scolded as she set down her tray.
 "That robe's nothing for the chill."

 "I live," I yawned.
 She was a fifth my age, but fussed over me as would a